UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

         dcterms:alternative "Prussian heroes: Prussen helden march" .

-titleInfo - Multiple titleInfo elements with one having a type of alternative
+titleInfo - Multiple titleInfo elements with one having a displayLabel attribute
 -----------------------------------------------------------------------------

 Use Case